OXID-eSales/oxideshop-user-documentation/installation/update/update.rst

 ﻿Update
 ======

-This section of the user documentation informs about the update of the OXID eShop.
+This section of the user documentation informs about the update of OXID eShop.

 -----------------------------------------------------------------------------------------